 - May occur on one or both sides of the face

-Other common symptoms of TMD include toothaches, headaches, neck aches, dizziness, earaches, hearing problems, upper shoulder pain, and ringing in the ears (tinnitis).
+Other common symptoms of TMD include toothaches, headaches, neck aches, dizziness, earaches, hearing problems, upper shoulder pain, and ringing in the ears (tinnitus).

-Integrative, non-invasive treatments include: Physiotherapy, facial massage, yoga and ultrasound.
-Physiotherapy for TMD using the Tennant Biomodulator® devices can override pain by stimulation of superficial nerve fibers, as well as the release of endorphins to reduce pain naturally.
+Integrative, non-invasive dental procedures include: Physiotherapy, facial massage, yoga, and ultrasound.
+Physiotherapy for TMD using the Tennant BioModulator® devices can override pain.
+By stimulating the superficial nerve fibers, it releases endorphins to reduce pain naturally.

-Craniosacral therapy (CST), or cranial-sacral therapy, is a form of bodywork or alternative therapy focused primarily on the concept of “primary respiration” Craniosacral therapy is generally used to improve the movement of cerebrospinal fluid and reduce tension through gentle manipulation of the head and spine—”cranio” refers to the bony part of the head known as the cranium, and “sacral” refers to the sacrum, or the bottom of the spine.
+Craniosacral therapy (CST), or cranial-sacral therapy, focuses on the concept of “primary respiration.”
+Craniosacral therapy improves the movement of cerebrospinal fluid.
+It also reduces tension through gentle manipulation of the head and spine.
+“Cranio” refers to the bony part of the head.
+“Sacral” refers to the sacrum, or the bottom of the spine.

-Craniosacral therapy is used to treat a range of ailments, from the physical to the neurological to the psychological.
-It has proven particularly effective in treating headaches, jaw problems such as TMJ, eye and ear ailments, and neck and back pain.
+Craniosacral therapy treats a range of ailments, from the physical to the neurological to the psychological.
+It has proven particularly effective in treating headaches, jaw problems, eye and ear ailments, and neck and back pain.